madzraman/bios611project/README.md

 make report
 ```

 This command will first run the phony target of `make clean` and create a clean folder with only scripts and source data.
-Then, it will make each individual step in the Makefile and ultimately output an html file called `report.html`.
-Open `report.html` to view the final project report.
+If desired, you are welcome to run `make clean` separately first.
+Then, `make report` will make each individual step in the Makefile and ultimately output an html file called `report.html`.
+Again, you are welcome to make each individual make target separately.
+Open `report.html` in a web browser to view the final project report.